bitcoin/bips/bip-0039/bip-0039-wordlists.md

 Words chosen using the following rules:

 1. Words are 4-8 letters long.
-2. Words can be uniquely determined typing the first 4 letters.
+2. Words can be uniquely determined by typing the first 4 letters.
 3. Only words containing all letters without diacritical marks.
 (It was the hardest task, because one third of all Czech letters has diacritical marks.)
 4. Only nouns, verbs and adverbs, no other word types.
 All words are in basic form.
 5. No personal names or geographical names.